flaschmurphy/sdc_term_3_proj_1/README.md

   the old points from the last trajectory and the newly added points from the latest calculations.
 For this project I am using the `spline.h` library.

-* Return the new trajectory plan back to the simulator for actuation
+* Convert all points to Cartesian coordinates and return the new trajectory plan back to the simulator for actuation

 The implementation of these steps can be seen in lines 513 to 611 in `main.cpp`